bsc-pm/dlb/doc/user_guide/source/overview.rst

 TALP: Tracking Application Live Performance
 ===========================================

-TALP is another module included in DLB that allows to measure the parallel efficiency and other performane metrics.
+TALP is another module included in DLB that allows to measure the parallel efficiency and other performance metrics.
 The data obtained by TALP is available at run time during the execution, or as a report at the end.

 .. figure:: images/talp.png